CCBBatUT/Biocomputing_Spring2017/_posts/2017-01-27-python1_intro.md

 {% endhighlight %}

 <br>
 Python lists are incredibly flexible.
 Like strings, they are ordered, so they support indexing.

-However, unlike strings, lists are **mutable**, meaning they can be changed!
 List items can be removed, changed, and new list items can even be added after they are defined.

-In other words, lists can be changed **in place without needed to reassign the variable with an =**.
+In other words, lists can be changed **in place** without needed to reassign the variable with an **=**.

 {% highlight python %}
 >>> simple = [1,4,9,2,5,11]